bigfix/developer.bigfix.com/site/reference/types/string.md

 # numeric value of &lt;string&gt; : integer

-Returns an integer for the first numeric value in the string.Example: numeric value of &amp;quot;string 123 xyz 45&amp;quot; = 123 - Returns `True`.
+Returns an integer for the first numeric value in the string.Example: numeric value of "string 123 xyz 45" = 123 - Returns `True`.

 # ol &lt;string&gt; of &lt;string&gt; : html

-Creates an ordered list out of &amp;lt;string2&amp;gt; with an optional style specified by &amp;lt;string1&amp;gt;.
+Creates an ordered list out of &lt;string2&lt; with an optional style specified by &lt;string1&lt;.

 # ol of &lt;string&gt; : html

-Creates an ordered list out of the &amp;lt;string&amp;gt;.
+Creates an ordered list out of the &lt;string&lt;.

 # ordered list &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in an &amp;lt;ol&amp;gt;&amp;lt;li&amp;gt; tag, where the &amp;lt;ol&amp;gt; tag is modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in an &lt;ol&lt;&lt;li&lt; tag, where the &lt;ol&lt; tag is modified by the first given string.

 # ordered list of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in an &amp;lt;ol&amp;gt;&amp;lt;li&amp;gt; tag.
+Returns an HTML snippet containing the specified string enclosed in an &lt;ol&lt;&lt;li&lt; tag.

 # p &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in an &amp;lt;p&amp;gt; tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in an &lt;p&lt; tag modified by the first given string.

 # p of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in an &amp;lt;p&amp;gt; tag.
+Returns an HTML snippet containing the specified string enclosed in an &lt;p&lt; tag.

 # palm device &lt;string&gt; : palm device